Yandex Cloud

 • Delete the resources you created

-With Data Transfer, you can transfer data from a Managed Service for MySQL® source cluster to Yandex Object Storage object storage.
+Data Transfer enables you to transfer data from a Managed Service for MySQL® source cluster to Yandex Object Storage.

 To transfer data: